How to Optimize Data Loading in ETL Processes: Best Practices and Tools

 - Semi-structured (JSON, XML) → NoSQL databases or cloud storage.

-- Yes → Data Warehouses such as BigQuery or Redshift.
+- Yes → Data Warehouses like BigQuery or Redshift.

-- non → Traditional databases may be sufficient.
+- No → Traditional databases may be sufficient.

 🔹 Cloud Databases: Quick Comparison

-🔹 Common Data Loading Challenges and How to Solve Them
+🔹 Common Challenges in Data Loading and How to Solve Them

-📌 Solution: Use primary keys, validation rules, and/or UPSERT (Update, Insert, Delete) logic.
+📌 Solution: Use primary keys, validation rules, and/or UPSERT logic (Update, Insert, Delete).

 📌 Solution: Implement validations before loading (NOT NULL in SQL databases).

-📌 Solution: Use indexes in tables, batch transactions, and incremental load instead of full load.
+📌 Solution: Use indexes on tables, batch transactions, and incremental load instead of full load.

 ✅ Use efficient formats: Parquet is faster than CSV in Machine Learning.

-✅ Implement validations: Check the quality of the data before loading it.
+✅ Implement validations: Verify data quality before loading.

-✅ Monitor performance: Identifies bottlenecks in large databases.
+✅ Monitor performance: Identify bottlenecks in large databases.

 ✅ Automate ETL: Use Apache Airflow or Prefect for recurring processes.